 Fort Delaware State Park

-Fort Delaware, an island fortress dating back to 1859, once housed Confederate prisoners during the Civil War, and is known for its hands-on historic experiences.
+Fort Delaware, an island fortress dating back to 1859, once housed Confederate prisoners during the Civil War, and is known for its hands-on historical experiences.
 Originally built in the Delaware River to protect the ports of Wilmington and Philadelphia, the fort is accessible via a ½-mile ferry ride from Delaware City to Pea Patch Island.
-A jitney provides transport from the island dock to the granite and brick fortress.
 Here, costumed interpreters take you back to the summer of 1864, encouraging visitors to live the experience: Help the blacksmith hammer out new parts for cannon, or work with the laundress.
 Be on hand when the 8-inch Columbiad gun fires a live gunpowder charge!
-See a replica of Pea Patch Island as it appeared in 1864 and artifacts from the island's past.
-Please call for hours of operation.
+Paranormal tours are offered in the fall and living history interpretation is offered year-round.
+Open April 30 - September 24, Wednesday - Sunday and Holidays.
+The ground floor of the fort is handicap accessible, but the upper floors are not.
+Please notify ticket office staff if assistance will be needed.

 Address: